Operation Anarchist: Exposure

 On January 28, 2016, The Intercept, Der Spiegel, and Yedioth Ahronoth jointly broke the story, based on documents provided by NSA leaker Edward Snowden.

-Israel announced that it was disappointed, but not surprised by the reports.
-An Israeli security official referred to Operation Anarchist as "an earthquake… the worst leak in the history of Israeli intelligence."
+Israeli minister of energy Steinitz said that he was disappointed, but not surprised by the reports.
+An Israeli security official referred to Operation Anarchist as "an earthquake... the worst leak in the history of Israeli intelligence."